Please read our information on how we are supporting residents and businesses, as well as information on affected services.

 Individual electoral registration requires each person to be responsible for their own registration.

-If you need a paper form, please phone us.
+If you need a paper form, please contact us.
+Our contact details are at the bottom of this page.

 Please note: When an election is due, the deadline to apply to register is 12 working days before polling day.

-Once you are registered there are different ways to vote.
+Once you are registered, there are different ways to vote - in person, by post or by proxy.

 Who can register?